mikemiles86/reveal-line-numbers/README.md

 ## Usage

 ### Adding line numbers to code blocks
-To add line numbers to a code block, just add the class 'line-numbers' to the <code> element
+To add line numbers to a code block, just add the class 'line-numbers' to the &lt;code> element

 ```html
 <pre><code class="line-numbers">